AigennA/AigennA/README.md

 ---

-## 📂 Featured Projects
+## 📂 Projects

-Some of the projects in this profile include:
+This profile contains projects related to:

-- Web applications built with React / Next.js
+- .NET development
-- Backend APIs with .NET
+- Modern JavaScript frameworks
-- UI focused interfaces with Tailwind CSS
+- UI focused web applications
-- Mobile experiments using React Native
+- Mobile development experiments

 ---

 ## 🤝 Connect

-Feel free to explore my repositories and see the projects I’m working on.
+Feel free to explore the repositories and see the projects I’m working on.

-⭐ If you like a project, don't forget to star it.
+Thanks for visiting my GitHub profile!